rmotadutra/welllogseries/README.md

 ## Google Colab

-All notebooks were created on the Google Colab platform.
+All notebooks were created at the Google Colab platform.

 ## Suggestions